Key insights

 - Whether there is a need for additional operating rooms, procedure rooms, or beds in the county where the main hospital campus is located, any county in which the hospital provides inpatient or outpatient hospital services as of the date of the expansion exception request, or any county where the hospital plans to provide inpatient or outpatient hospital services if CMS approves the request

-CMS would not be limited to these factors, however, and may consider others on a case-by-case basis.
+CMS would not be limited to these factors, however, and may consider others.

 CMS would also reinstate the stricter requirements for “high Medicaid hospital” expansion requests that had been rolled back in the 2021 final outpatient prospective payment system rule.